China Holiday Dates–Two Calendars “Work Together”

 2: Spring Festival

-Feb.
-10, 2013.
-The holiday is from Feb.
-9 to 15, 2013.
+Jan 24 – Feb 2, 2020.
+The holiday is from Jan.
+24 to Feb.
+2, 2020.
 Known as Chinese New Year.
 The holiday was officially lengthened from 3 days to 7 days by NDRC(National Development and Reform Commisson).
 This is definitely the highlight of the year taking place on the first day of the first lunar month.
 Spring Festival is a peak travel season.
 Almost a quarter of a billion people is on the move during that period.
 Railway station/ bus station could be overcrowded due to ”’mass migration’.
 The good thing is major attractions in the city would have less visitors so touring Beijing could be much easier to some degree though it can be bitterly cold.

 3: Qingming Festival